 This module introduces students to the field of Visual Culture.
 In particular students are introduced to key debates and central figures who have shaped the field since the 1990s.
-Students will test different approaches to diverse image practices drawn from modern and contemporary Visual Culture encompassing vernacular, commercial and visual art contexts.
+Students will test different approaches to diverse image practices within Visual Culture including cinema, advertising and the visual arts.
 Students will, in this way, develop key image-analysis skills.
 They will also be taught how to apply concepts in the practice of image-analysis.
-Such concepts include remediation, hauntology, performativity, post-colonial theory, and spectacle.
+Such concepts include remediation, hauntology, feminist critiques of gender representation, surveillance, post-colonial theory, spectacle.
 This module is offered before a second introductory module on art and design historical methods and concepts such as style, expression, originality.

-In the assessment task, a presentation, particular emphasis will be placed on developing an understanding of the approaches of key figures in Visual Culture studies including Laura Mulvey, Hito Steyerl, Mark Fisher, Lev Manovich, Stuart Hall, Jack Halberstam, Susan Sontag, Giuliana Bruno and WTJ Mitchell.
+In the assessment task, a presentation, particular emphasis will be placed on developing an understanding of the approaches of key figures in Visual Culture studies including Laura Mulvey, Hito Steyerl, Paul Viriliio, Mark Fisher, Lev Manovich, Stuart Hall, Jack / Judith Halberstam, Susan Sontag and WTJ Mitchell.
 As a presentation, students will be engaged in sharing perspectives and understanding with their peers.
 The module is supported by an emphasis on learning presentation skills.